Paul Zaza: Work with The Longo Brothers

 The Longo Brothers had a single "City Motions" (Featuring Moe Koffman) in the CanCon Top 10 Adult Contemporary chart for a number of weeks in 1984.

 Work with Yvonne Murray

 Zaza produced her single, "Don't Send Me Roses (Dear Abby)" and album.
 The single did quite well.
-For the week ending October 8, the single had entered the RPM Country 50 Singles chart at #50 and was at #24 on the RPM Contemporary Adult chart.
-The song peaked at #13 on the tenth week in the RPM Contemporary Adult chart on November 26.
-It also peaked on that date at # 22 on its 8th week in the RPM Country Singles chart.
+For the week ending October 8, the single had entered the RPM Country 50 Singles chart at No. 50 and was at No. 24 on the RPM Contemporary Adult chart.
+The song peaked at No. 13 on the tenth week in the RPM Contemporary Adult chart on November 26.
+It also peaked on that date at No. 22 on its 8th week in the RPM Country Singles chart.
 He produced her next single, "Let's Not Waste Another Heartbeat" at his Toronto studio.
-The song spent a total of eleven weeks in the chart, it peaked at #12 on June 2.
+The song spent a total of eleven weeks in the chart, it peaked at No. 12 on June 2.